welvet/SillyTavern-MessageSummarize/README.md

 - `/toggle_memory_edit_interface`: Toggles the "Edit Memory" interface
 - `/toggle_memory_injection_preview`: Toggles a preview of the text that will be injected
 - `/summarize`: Summarizes the nth message in the chat (default to most recent message).
 Same as clicking the "quote" icon in the message button menu.
-- `/summarize_chat`: Performs an auto-summarization on the chat, even if auto-summarization is disabled.
+- `/summarize_chat`: Performs a single auto-summarization on the chat, even if auto-summarization is disabled.
 - `/stop_summarization`: stops any summarization currently running.
 Same as clicking the "stop" button in the config or next to the progress bar.
-- `/remember`: Mark the nth message for long-term memory, summarizing it if not already.
+- `/remember <n>`: Mark the nth message for long-term memory, summarizing it if not already.
 Same as clicking the "brain" icon in the message button menu.
-- `/force_exclude_memory`: Toggles the inclusion of the summary for the nth message.
+- `/force_exclude_memory <n>`: Toggles the inclusion of the summary for the nth message.
 Same as clicking the "Force Exclude" button in the message button menu.
-- `/get_memory <n>`: Get the memory associated with a given message index.
+- `/get_memory <n>`: Get the memory associated with the nth message.
 Defaults to the most recent message.

 ### Custom CSS
 You can easily customize the CSS for displayed memories using the following classes: